-The Buffalo Niagara Chapter of NYS Women, Inc. (BNC) is proud to partner with WKBW-TV to showcase successful local women who have given back to the Western New York community.
+The NYS Women, Inc. Buffalo Niagara Chapter (BNC) is proud to showcase successful local women who have given back to the Western New York community.
 “Women In Leadership” honorees are established women business owners or professional/working women who have exhibited leadership, enterprise, and excellence in their business or profession and give back to the Western New York or greater community.
 The goal of the program is to recognize women who have succeeded both in the business and charitable arenas and help inspire others to follow in their path.

-Each month throughout the year a woman business owner or working woman will be featured on AM Buffalo.
-Each June, BNC and WKBW-TV will recognize all our honorees at an annual event.
+Throughout the year a woman business owner or working woman will be featured.
+Each June, BNC will recognize all our honorees at an annual event.

 Established woman business owner or working/professional woman who: